-Writing in the Harvard Law Review in 1994, Gary Lawson declared flatly that the "post-New Deal administrative state is unconstitutional, and its validation by the legal system amounts to nothing less than a bloodless constitutional revolution."[74]
-Appealing to the federalism of the first republic and the laissez-faire liberalism of the second, Lawson argues that constitutional legitimacy depends upon fidelity to the text of the Constitution (as validly amended.)
+Writing in the Harvard Law Review in 1994, Gary Lawson declared flatly that the "post-New Deal administrative state is unconstitutional, and its validation by the legal system amounts to nothing less than a bloodless constitutional revolution."
+[74] Appealing to the federalism of the first republic and the laissez-faire liberalism of the second, Lawson argues that constitutional legitimacy depends upon fidelity to the text of the Constitution (as validly amended.)
 He holds that it was the original intent of the framers to create a federal government whose powers were few and defined, leaving responsibility for other matters to the states and the people respectively.
 The New Deal vastly expanded the powers of the executive branch within the federal government and of the federal government over the states and the people.
 An alphabet soup of federal administrative agencies reimagined the economy as a vast, seamless system of needs with a life of its own.
 In such circumstances, the Constitution no longer prescribes the rules and standards governing economic activity.
 In the hands of a profoundly politicized legal priesthood, the living Constitution no longer even describes the systemic imperatives that drive the divine economy.
 Rather, the established constitutional faith normalizes the irresponsible, unaccountable, corrupt, and uncontrollably interlocking apparatus of corporate and state power.

 Since the New Deal Revolution, formal legal distinctions between federal jurisdiction over "commerce among the states" and state regulation of "mining" and "manufacturing" have lost all meaning and force.
 The point of distinguishing between "inter-state" and "intra-state" commerce was to reserve an autonomous zone of legislative rights and responsibilities to the states and the people respectively.
 In the Second (Bourgeois) Republic, Supreme Court justices took it to be axiomatic that "[a]ctivities local in their immediacy do not become national because of distant repercussions."
-But the newly consolidated managerial regime launched by the Roosevelt administration soon received judicial permission to dissolve important constitutional boundaries that protected the autonomy of local communities and state governments.
+But the newly consolidated managerial regime launched by the Roosevelt administration soon received local communities and state governments.
 Wickard v Filburn provides a striking example of a compliant Supreme Court ruling that a farmer in Ohio growing grain on his own farm to feed his own cows had entered into interstate commerce simply because his animal fodder was physically "available for marketing."
 To find immediacy or directness in such cases was to allow federal power to intrude itself everywhere.
 Indeed, Lawson remarks that "the post-New Deal Supreme Court has never invalidated a congressional intrusion into private affairs on ultra vires grounds."
 The judiciary's continuing refusal, for over seventy years, to set effective constitutional limits to the powers of the federal government sends a clear and inescapable message: "The actual structure and operation of the national government today [have] virtually nothing to do with the Constitution."
 Not surprisingly, even professors of constitutional law now find it difficult to maintain their faith in "the utility of constitutional discourse."
-[76]
+Radical historians deplore the "conservative" character of the New Deal.
+But appearances can deceive.
+Because the post-Civil War amendments to the Constitution were adopted at the point of a bayonet, Reconstruction seems more revolutionary than the New Deal era.
+The New Deal revolution did not entail "the shattering use of the national army to destroy dissenting state governments."
+[77]